 As a person with a criminal record, you might find it easy to gain employment from smaller businesses rather than large corporations.
 Larger companies almost always conduct a thorough background check including your criminal record.
 Small businesses have a more personal approach and may be more willing to give you a second chance.

 Get Help with a Dallas White Collar Crime Attorney

 The best way to secure your professional future is by working with a Dallas white collar crime attorney who can defend your case and help you avoid a conviction.
 It’s also important to understand your rights regarding employment after conviction.
-An experienced defense attorney at the Law Office of Broden & Mickelsen in Dallas can answer your questions and help you start working towards rebuilding your life today.
+An experienced defense attorney at the Broden & Mickelsen, LLP in Dallas can answer your questions and help you start working towards rebuilding your life today.

 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future case.